codeitamarjr/Y3S1PythonDjangoCA1CA2/readme.md

   Added the login, logout, password reset and password change URLs

   Added the NAVBAR to the base template, and the login, logout, password reset and password change links

+## Unittest

+The models test:
+Create a Question using set-up, use Django reverse to test the view ane finally I use the assertEqual to check if the response is 200.
+The url test:
+Check if the views return the expected HTTP response.
+The view test:
+Create a Question using set-up and use the assertEqual to test the response.

 ## Roadmap